OrchardCMS/OrchardCore/src/docs/reference/modules/Email.Azure/README.md

 "OrchardCore_Email_Azure": {
     "DefaultSender": "",
     "ConnectionString": "",
-    "PreventUIConnectionChange": false // This option restricts users from inputting a custom connection string through site settings or the UI.
+    "PreventAdminSettingsOverride": false // This option restricts users from inputting a custom connection string through site settings or the UI.
 }
 ```